What is cystoid macular edema?

-The first symptom of cystoid macular edema is blurry or "wavy" vision, usually in the middle of the field of view.
-Colors might also look different through an eye with cystoid macular edema.
+Cystoid macular edema can be asymptomatic (no symptoms).
+Potential symptoms of cystoid macular edema include blurry or "wavy" vision, usually in the middle of the field of view.
+Colors might also appear different.

 How is cystoid macular edema treated?

 Only an eye doctor can recommend the right treatment for someone with cystoid macular edema.
+Often, treatment and evaluation may be needed with a retina specialist.
 Fortunately, normal vision may return after cystoid macular edema is treated.
-If the cystoid macular edema is being caused by some other condition such as diabetes, that condition will have to be treated first.
-If it seems to be the side effect of a medication, the doctor might change that prescription.

 Schedule an Appointment Online

 Call us for an Appointment